Aseman-Land/Meikade/README.md

 Meikade
 =======

-Meikade is a persian poem application.
+Meikade is a poetry application for mobile and desktop devices and supports iOS, Android, Linux, Windows and macOS.
+It's open-source and released under the GPLv3 license.

 ## How to Build

 ### Dependencies

-First thing you must install before the build an application, is dependecies.
-So for Meikade it's like another applications.
-Meikade depended on the Qt >= 5.9, QtAseman and AsemanFalcon.
+Before start building process you must install Meikade's dependencies like any other application.

 #### Prepare